SystemsApproach/private5g/cloud.rst

 managed service, with enterprise system administrators able to use a programmatic API (and associated GUI portal) to control that service;
 that is, authorize devices, restrict access, set QoS profiles for different devices and applications, and so on.
-How to provide such a runtime control interface is the topic of Chapter 5.

 6.2 Hybrid Cloud
 -----------------